mccright/rand-notes/JBL-760nc-Headphones.md

 I have JBL 760nc wireless headphones that I use for listening to audio books.
+They work well.
+This page is just a reminder pointing to some relevant resources.

 ## JBL 760nc wireless headphones product page
 https://www.jbl.com/wireless-headphones/TUNE760NC-.html?dwvar_TUNE760NC-_color=Blue-AM-Current&cgid=wireless-headphones